 This course explores the use of algebra in the real world.
 This exploration takes place by examining the concept of function.
 Conceptual understanding of linear, exponential, logarithmic, quadratic, and other polynomial functions is grounded in the collection and statistical analysis of real world data.
 Functions will be used to solve real world problems using modeling techniques.
 The concept of function is also explored in detail using analytic geometry.
-Prerequisite: Score of 18-25 on the Math ACT or a minimum grade of C in MAT 0123 Intermediate Algebra.
+Prerequisite: Score of 18-25 on the Math ACT, or a CLT Quantitative Reasoning sub score of 16-20, or a minimum grade of C in MAT 0243 Mathematical Literacy.